filipsobol/akta/docs/routes/routing.md

 When you start the app, the `home.vue` component becomes a `/home` route.
 Because the `about_us.vue` component is inside the `company` folder, it becomes a `/company/about_us` route.

-However, there are a few exceptions, where filenames don't directly correspond to route paths.
+However, there are a few exceptions described below, where filenames don't directly correspond to route paths.

 ## `index` files